nuweb/angularjs-requirejs-jasmine-karma-protractor-seed/README.md

+##Work in progress...##

 ####AngularJS RequireJS Jasmine Karma Protractor Bootstrap Seed####
 An AngularJS 1.3 application that encompasses some of the best practices.
-Work in progress...

 ##Application Features:##